TabularEditor/TabularEditorDocs/te3/features/dax-query.md

 A very common use case for DAX queries is the DAX query produced by the [Power BI Performance Analyzer](https://www.sqlbi.com/articles/introducing-the-power-bi-performance-analyzer/), where it is possible to copy the query of each visual for troubleshooting, debugging or detailed performance analysis.

-The window can be opened while connected to a sematic model by using either the File > New > DAX Query folder or the toolbar shortcut.
+The window can be opened while connected to a sematic model by using either the **File > New > DAX Query** folder or the toolbar shortcut.

 ![Dax Query New](~/images/features/dax_query_window/create_new_dax_query.png)

-The built in context aware intellisense ensure that only the two valid DAX keywords are available when starting a new query: DEFINE or EVALUATE (Press Ctrl+Space to verify for yourself)
+The built in context aware intellisense ensures that only the two valid DAX keywords are available when starting a new query: DEFINE or EVALUATE (Press Ctrl+Space to verify for yourself)

-## DAX Query Toolbar
+## DAX Query Options

-The DAX query window has four different toolbar options.
+The DAX query window has four different query options.

 ![Dax Query New](~/images/features/dax_query_window/dax_query_toolbar.png)